-What I found is not new and has been known by other people.
-It has been debated and disputed, argued back and fourth, whether they used the 1:0.618 / 1:1.618 formula deliberately or by chance.
-The purpose of this article is not to try to prove anything right or wrong.
-Look at it more like an experiment to see if it is possible that it could have been done in this way.
+Others have already discovered what I found, and it has been debated and disputed whether the Egyptians used the 1:0.618 / 1:1.618 formula deliberately or by chance.
+The purpose of this article is not to prove anything right or wrong but to present an experiment to see if constructing the pyramid this way is plausible.

-I want to be very clear that I'm not trying to show or state that they did this for a "divine", "alien intelligence" or "cosmic knowledge" reason.
-I don't know why the numbers or angles line up as well as the do but I will try to show this from a root rectangle perspective.
+I want to emphasize that I am not claiming that the Egyptians used these numbers for any divine, alien intelligence, or cosmic knowledge reason.
+I don't know why the numbers or angles line up as well as they do, but I will try to demonstrate this from a root rectangle perspective.

-I'm not a mathematician myself and I don't think you need to be one in order to calculate these angles and relationships I'm illustrating.
-Root numbers is the simplest way to divide surfaces into components and relationships that is scalable, and where each surface relates, in proportions, in area and in line divisions to the other elements in the same 3 dimensional shape.
+I am not a mathematician, and I don't think one needs to be to calculate the angles and relationships I'm illustrating.
+Root numbers provide the simplest way to divide surfaces into components and relationships that are scalable, with each surface relating in proportion, area, and line divisions to the other elements in the same 3-dimensional shape.

 Let's start with the measurements.
 This is what I have found in different literature and on the web.